-The proposed deep convolutional neural network (DCNN) includes convolutional layers, average pooling layers, and fully connected layers.
-Particularly, the first hidden layer is a convolutional layer with 20 filters.
-The second hidden layer is a convolutional layer of 32 filters.
-The following layer is an average pooling layer with pool size of 4.
-Then, another convolutional layer is added with 64 filters.
-After that, an average pooling layer with pool size 2 is utilized.
-The fourth convolutional layer consists of 32 filters.
-Then, an average pooling layer with pool size 2 is utilized.
-For the all convolutional layers, every filter has a size of 10 $\times$ 2, with ReLU activation, $F(x) = \max(x, 0)$ .
-After the 4 convolutional layers, there are 2 fully connected layers.
-The first fully connected layer contains 50 and C neurons respectively where C is the number of available TMs.
-Since one CSI can belong to many classes at the same time, we use Sigmoid activation function (3) in the output layer to approximate the multinomial distribution of the class labels.
+The proposed deep convolutional neural network (DCNN) includes convolutional layers, average pooling layers, and fully-connected layers.
+Typically, the first hidden layer is a convolutional layer with 20 filters.
+The second hidden layer is a convolutional layer of 32 filters, followed by an average pooling layer with pool size of 4.
+Then, another convolutional layer is added with 64 filters followed by an average pooling layer with pool size of 2.
+A convolutional layer consisting of 32 filters is added, followed by an average pooling layer with pool size of 2.
+For the all convolutional layers, every filter has a size of 10 × 2, with ReLU activation, $F(x) = \max(x, 0)$.
+After the 4 convolutional layers, there are 2 fully-connected layers.
+The fully-connected layers contain 50 and C neurons respectively, where C is the number of available TMs.
+Since one channel can belong to many classes at the same time, we used Sigmoid activation function (3) in the output layer to approximate the multinomial distribution of the class labels.
 To relieve the effect of overfitting, an l2 regularizer is added to the last two layers.